Gamma Aquilae

 Gamma Aquilae is a star in the constellation of Aquila.
-Its name is a Bayer designation that is Latinized from γ Aquilae, and abbreviated gamma Aql or γ Aql.
-The star is formally known as Tarazed, pronounced /ˈtærəzɛd/.
+Its Bayer designation is Latinized from γ Aquilae, and abbreviated Gamma Aql or γ Aql.
+The star has the proper name Tarazed, pronounced /ˈtærəzɛd/.
 It has an apparent visual magnitude of 2.712, making it readily visible to the naked eye at night.
 Parallax measurements place it at a distance of 395 ly from the Sun.
 The star is drifting closer to the Sun with a radial velocity of −2.8 km/s.